-Social-Emotional Well-Being: The All Neighbor's Coalition Youth Action Board has put a heavy emphasis on the social and emotional wellbeing of youth and young adults.
-Every YHDP project will include plans for wrap around services, connections to mental health resources, or an on-site therapist or mental health professional.
+Social-Emotional Well-Being: The All Neighbor's Coalition Youth Action Board has put a heavy emphasis on the social and emotional well-being of youth and young adults.
+Every YHDP project will include plans for wrap-around services, connections to mental health resources, or an on-site therapist or mental health professional.
 The total needs of the youth and young adults will be considered in the creation of these projects.

-Education/Employment: All new YHDP projects will provide connections for youth and young adults to education and employment services.
+Education/Employment: All new YHDP projects will connect youth and young adults to education and employment services.
 Partnerships with the local Independent School Districts and employers will be enhanced and improve coordination with agencies serving youth and young adults experiencing or at risk of experiencing homelessness.

-RELATED COORDINATED COMMUNITY PLAN GOALS
+COORDINATED COMMUNITY PLAN GOALS

-Stable Housing Goal 1: Standardizing identification of YYA experiencing homelessness to improve service and connections to housing, creating an Active List/By Name List for case conferencing to increase move in rates and decrease length of time homeless.
+Stable Housing Goal 1: Standardize the identification of YYA experiencing homelessness to improve service and connections to housing.
+Create an Active List/By Name List for case conferencing to increase move-in rates and decrease the length of time homeless.
 Goal 2: Utilizing street outreach teams to connect all unsheltered youth to Coordinated Entry and to the Hub to connect to additional services.
 Goal 3: Streamlining prevention, diversion, and family reunification services to ensure youth and young adults are connected to stable housing.
-Goal 5: Advancing equity in housing referrals, increasing the number of housing units, and providing access to services to improve stabilization rates.
-Permanent Connections Goal 1: Standardize identification of YYA and creating an Active List for case conferencing and aiding permanent connections for youth Goal 2: Connecting all unsheltered youth to the Hub through coordinated outreach which will increase CAS enrollment and permanent connections for YYA.
+Permanent Connections Goal 1: Standardize identification of YYA and create an Active List for case conferencing and aiding permanent connections for youth Goal 2: Connecting all unsheltered youth to the Hub through coordinated outreach which will increase CAS enrollment and permanent connections for YYA.
 Goal 3: Streamlining prevention, diversion, and family reunification services which will increase permanent connections for YYA.
-Goal 4: Ensure emergency shelter beds are available for all YYA who need shelter, which increases connections to community resources and case management.
-Goal 5: Advancing equity in housing referrals/outcomes and increasing number of housing units so that more YYA are connected to permanent solutions for housing, case management, etc. Social-Emotional Well- Being Goal 2: Increasing staff and youth centered training for Street Outreach teams to reduce number of unsheltered YYA.
-Goal 3: Ensure staff that provide prevention, diversion, and family reunification are trained in trauma informed care.
-Goal 3: Enable youth to self-advocate and reunify with chosen family.
-Goal 4: Work with shelter staff to train and equip them to create a safe space for YYA who are needing emergency shelter.
-Goal 5: increase stabilization services, trauma informed care in case management, and tracking equity metrics to ensure there are no disparities for special populations.
-Education/Employment Goal 1: Work closely with ISDs and cross system partners to standardize identification of YYA who are experiencing homelessness and help communicate resources.
+Goal 4: Ensure emergency shelter beds are available for all YYA who need shelter, which will increase connections to community resources and case management.
+Social-Emotional Well-Being Goal 2: Increasing staff and youth-centered training for Street Outreach teams to reduce the number of unsheltered YYA.
+Goal 3: Ensure staff who provide prevention, diversion, and family reunification are trained in trauma-informed care.
+Goal 3: Enable youth to self-advocate and reunify with their chosen family.
+Goal 4: Train and equip shelter staff to create a safe space for YYA who need emergency shelter.
+Education/ Employment Goal 1: Work closely with ISDs and cross system partners to standardize identification of YYA experiencing homelessness and help communicate resources.
 Goal 2: Develop in-reach opportunities with agencies, schools, and universities to provide immediate prevention and diversion services.

-- Goal 4: Work with ISDs to coordinate shelter placements and McKinney-Vento services for youth experiencing homelessness enrolled in schools. - Goal 5: Connecting YYA to services that increase stabilization and self-efficiency (i.e., employment, education, medical/behavioral).
+Goal 4: Work with ISDs to coordinate shelter placements and McKinney-Vento services for youth experiencing homelessness enrolled in schools.
+Goal 5: Connecting YYA to services that increase stabilization and self-efficiency (i.e., employment, education, medical/behavioral).